-This section of the budget document includes information on the process of budgeting within the Colleges, the District, and the State.
-You will read about how District budgets are organized and how they are developed, as well as how changes at the State and local levels have changed how and what is budgeted.
-You will also learn more about the major sources of District revenue.
+This procedure includes information on the process of budgeting within the Colleges, the District, and the State, how District budgets are organized and how they are developed, and how changes at the State and local levels have changed how and what is budgeted.
+It also includes information about the major sources of District revenue.

-Some key ideas to keep in mind when reading this document include:
+Some key ideas to keep in mind when reading this procedure include: